 If rationalization focuses only on savings, critical capabilities may be removed unintentionally.

-The real objective is operational clarity.
+The real objective is operational clarity and efficiency.

 Ignoring Business Stakeholders